tehpsalmist/ng-tailwindcss/readme.md

   _See Configuration Below for More Details and Implications for Existing Angular Projects_

-5. Adjust these scripts in your package.json:
+5. Add or adjust these scripts in your package.json:

   ```
   scripts: {